Reemh/reemh.github.io/_posts/2022-11-08-what-are-githooks.markdown

 <fieldset class="field-set" markdown="1">
 <legend class="leg-title">TL;DR</legend>
-In This post, I introduce the concept of Git hooks and use it to check that the commit message has a certain style convention and it contains a ticket number.
-That's one of many examples of how Git hooks can improve the development workflow and save time and effort by hooking certain actions in the git workflow.
+In this post, I introduce the concept of Git hooks and use it to check that the commit message has a certain style convention and it contains a ticket number.
+You can jump right into the demo [here](#demo).
+That's one of many examples of how Git hooks can improve the development workflow and save time and effort by hooking certain actions in the Git workflow.
 </fieldset>

-## The Motivation
+## The motivation

 Imagine you have a team of great software engineers with different levels of expertise.
 Each person has his or her preferred way of writing and committing code.